 • But the most popular use for sumac spice is to flavor food.
 It is found in many Middle Eastern and Mediterranean recipes and is starting to pop up in all kinds of recipes!

-- This Sumac Spice Substitute recipe is not meant for a permanent swap for sumac powder.
+- This Sumac Spice alternative is not meant for a permanent swap for sumac powder.
 It's meant to be used in a pinch when a recipe calls for a small amount of sumac.

 - Sumac Spice comes in a variety of shades from bright red, to a deep shade of purple.
 The grind also varies from fine to coarse.
 The color or texture, however, does not affect the flavor.